Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Algorithm and Guarantees

 We start from component (iii).
-As we mention before, the idea of mapping the predicted action rewards to action probabilities via an ``inverse proportional to the gap'' rule is not new: a similar probabilistic selection strategy is firstly proposed by \cite{abe1999associative} in their study of linear contextual bandits, and recently adopted by \cite{foster2020beyond} in their reduction from contextual bandits to \textit{online} regression.
-Compared with the existing strategies used in \cite{abe1999associative} and \cite{foster2020beyond}, the strategy that we use here has an important difference: while the above two papers adopt a constant learning rate $\gamma$ that does not change in the running process of their algorithms (specifically, \citealt{abe1999associative} set $\gamma\simeq \sqrt{K}T^{1/4}$ and \citealt{foster2020beyond} set $\gamma\simeq\sqrt{KT/\log(|\cF|/\delta}$), we appeal to an epoch-varying (or time-varying) learning rate $\gamma_m\simeq\sqrt{K\tau_{m-1}/\log(|\cF|\tau_{m-1}/\delta)}$ that gradually increases as our algorithm proceeds.
-This epoch-varying learning rate plays a important role in our statistical analysis, as the proof of our regret guarantee relies on an inductive argument which requires the learning rate to change carefully with respect to epochs and gradually increase over time, see \S\ref{sec:ocbl}.
+As we mention before, the idea of mapping the predicted action rewards to action probabilities via an ``inverse proportional to the gap'' rule is not new: such a probabilistic selection strategy is firstly proposed by \cite{abe1999associative} in their study of linear contextual bandits, and recently adopted by \cite{foster2020beyond} in their reduction from contextual bandits to \textit{online} regression.
+Compared with the existing strategy used in \cite{abe1999associative} and \cite{foster2020beyond}, the strategy that we use here has a notable difference: while the above two papers adopt a constant learning rate $\gamma$ that does not change in the running process of their algorithms , we appeal to an epoch-varying (or time-varying) learning rate $\gamma_m\simeq\sqrt{K\tau_{m-1}/\log(|\cF|/\delta)}$ that gradually increases as our algorithm proceeds.
+This epoch-varying learning rate plays a important role in our statistical analysis, as the proof of our regret guarantee relies on an inductive argument which requires the learning rate to change carefully with respect to epochs and gradually increase over time; see \S\ref{sec:ocbl}.

-\textbf{Remark.} {While such an epoch-varying learning rate is not necessary when $T$ is known in advance and the oracle calls are ``frequent'' enough, an epoch-varying learning rate brings certain benefits to the algorithm: first, in the case of unknown $T$, it is required; second, in the case of known $T$, it is necessary whenever one seeks to control the total number of oracle calls within $o(\log T)$ (a fixed learning rate could lead to sub-optimal regret in this setting); third, in our analysis it always leads to tighter regret bounds with a better dependency on logarithmic factors.
+\emph{Remark. }{While such an epoch-varying learning rate is not necessary when $T$ is known in advance and the oracle calls are ``frequent'' enough, an epoch-varying learning rate brings certain benefits to the algorithm: first, in the case of unknown $T$, it is required; second, in the case of known $T$, it is necessary whenever one seeks to control the total number of oracle calls within $o(\log T)$ (a fixed learning rate could lead to sub-optimal regret in this setting); third, in our analysis it always leads to tighter regret bounds with better dependence on logarithmic factors.
 As a result, it seems that an epoch-varying learning rate always dominates a fixed learning rate in our problem.}